Marshall vs. Old Dominion NCAA Football Odds, Plays and Insights | October 9, 2021

 Old Dominion Stats and Trends

-- So far this year Old Dominion has two wins against the spread.
+- So far this season Old Dominion has two wins against the spread.

-- This season, the Monarchs are winless ATS when entering a game as an underdog of 21 points or more.

-- Old Dominion's games this season have gone over the total in three out of five opportunities (60%).
+- The Monarchs have been underdogs by 21 points or more two times this year and have not covered the spread once.

-- The Monarchs rack up 25.8 points per game, comparable to the 24.8 the Thundering Herd surrender.
+- The Monarchs put up 25.8 points per game, comparable to the 24.8 the Thundering Herd allow.

-- Old Dominion is 2-0 against the spread and 1-1 overall when the team notches more than 24.8 points.

-- Old Dominion is 2-0 against the spread and 1-1 overall when the team totals over 403.6 yards.
+- In games that Old Dominion picks up over 403.6 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Monarchs have turned the ball over eight times, one fewer times than the Thundering Herd have forced turnovers (9).
+- The Monarchs have eight giveaways this season, while the Thundering Herd have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.